mariscellaneous/RelativeAccumulation/README.md

 ## Requirements

-- MATLAB (tested with standard MATLAB toolboxes used by the scripts)
+- MATLAB
 - An **Earthdata Login** (required by NSIDC to download data)
 - This codebase on your machine, with the included `SAMPLE_DATA/` directory structure as a template
 - MERRA-2 P-E (annual)
 - MERRA-2 T2m (annual)
-- Functions: lowess (Jeff Burkey), peakfinder (Nathanael C. Yoder), dist (Peter Worcester "As told to Bruce Cornuelle"), brewermap (Stephen Cobeldick)
+- Externally  required functions: lowess (Jeff Burkey), peakfinder (Nathanael C. Yoder), dist (Peter Worcester "As told to Bruce Cornuelle"), brewermap (Stephen Cobeldick)

 ---